-There will be two academies from which to choose:
+There will be one academy from which to choose:

 Classes will run Monday-Thursday from 8:00 AM to 3:00 PM at the Richey Training Center in San Jose.
 We encourage participants to arrange their own transportation to and from class.
 However, contact Sheriff's personnel using the information below if you will have difficulties arranging transportation.

 The academy is intended to provide students with an overview of Sheriff's Office functions and procedures.
 Although the curriculum and teaching methods are similar to those used in a law enforcement academy, the sessions are not intended to make the participants law enforcement officers.
 To be selected by the Sheriff's Office, applicants to the academy will be subject to a modified background investigation and must meet certain requirements:

 - Applicants must not have disciplinary or truancy issues at school.

 - Applicants must reside or attend a high school within the jurisdiction of the Sheriff's Office (or have just graduated).

 - Applicants cannot have any felony judgments against them.

 - Applicants cannot have any arrests involving violence, drugs, or possession or use of weapons.